 I divide my time between freelance writing gigs, providing internship and career advice to 400+ students at the University of Arizona School of Journalism and working on a novel.

 I spent 15 years as a journalist and newspaper columnist, producing award-winning reporting in the areas of education, parenting, religion, and food.
 Most of my news reporting was at the now-defunct Tucson Citizen, but my lifestyle and family life columns were published in the Dallas Morning News and the Arkansas Democrat Gazette during the late-80s and early 90s, and I had a regular column on faith and life in the Texas Catholic through 2002.
 I played a small role contributing to reporting in the New York Times of the Jan.
 8, 2011 attempted assassination of Congresswoman Gabrielle Giffords and blogged for a number of years at Bus Stop Jesus.
 More recent writing has appeared in Portland Magazine, the National Catholic Reporter, Biz Tucson and in local live storytelling events.

-In life after newspapers, I became an academic advisor and have presented at regional and national conferences on the subject of effective advising and career counseling.
-I’ve won local and national awards for that work and offer private career and academic advising to college-aged students and recent graduates (ages 22 – 26) to help them navigate academic and career choices.
+In life after newspapers, I became a university academic advisor and have presented at regional and national conferences on the subject of effective advising and career counseling.
+I’ve won local and national awards for that work, and you can hear some of what I do in this December 2015 episode of the Crush Your Internship podcast with host Alan Beaudrie.